dateng2016/notes/voice_agent.md

 -   Get rid of the menu link in the takeout section
 -   Hide the 3 sections -> dine-in takeout delivery

-## Moin 8.26

--   Make the google business there again while changing.
--   Set up google sheet

 ## TODO 8.27

 - Get the business name in the close message.
 Ask GPT.
 "Unfortunately, we are closed..."
 Make sure it says "Thank you for calling xyz"

+## TODO 8.30

+- Give the current local time and opening status
-- Call around to see how it looks like.
+- Call around to see how the first message looks like
-- Set up the name for the agent in Retell.
+- Attach recording url for inbound sales agent
-- Area code for phone numbers
-- Get rid of the `live agent` thing and replace with something more natural.
+- Transfer message -> Let me connect you with someone who can help you with this